rohankulkz/bluetooth_light_system/README.md

    - ✅ Your actual output device (e.g., MacBook Speakers, Headphones, etc.)
 4. Set the **Multi-Output Device** as the system output in **System Settings > Sound**

-You’re now ready to run the system!
+Run visualizer.py and you’re now ready to use the system!
 It will listen to your music and react with lights accordingly 🎵💡

 ## Thank You